Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Appendix D. Other data-dependent kernels

-Recall that the first step of t-SNE may be interpreted as using kNN to determine the $n$ bandwidths of Gaussian Kernel.
-There are existing kNN based data-dependent kernels which adapt to local density, i.e.,
+Recall that the first step of t-SNE may be interpreted as using kNN to determine the $n$ bandwidths of Gaussian kernel.
+There are existing kNN-based data-dependent kernels that adapt to local density, i.e.,

-{\roman{enumi})} \begin{enumerate} \item \textbf{kNN kernel} \citep{KNNKernel}.
+{\roman{enumi})} \begin{enumerate} \item \textbf{kNN kernel} \cite{KNNKernel}.

 The kNN kernel is a binary function defined as:

 where $kNN(x)$ is the set of $k$ nearest neighbours of $x$.